Laurae2/R_Installation/README.md

 gedit ~/.bashrc
 ```

-Put the following in the file, change the PATH of R-lib and get rid of Anaconda if existing accordingly!:
+Put the following in the file, change the PATH of R-lib and get rid of Anaconda!:

 ```sh
 export DISPLAY="localhost:0.0"